 Branches with the name release/X.X contain the source code for the named release.
-These branches will typically only exist while a new release is being prepared.
-To find a previous release in the Git repository you should instead use the Tags.

 Branches with the name feature/XXX contain work in progress and should be regarded as unstable.

 Cloning With GitHub For Windows

 To retrieve a clone of the Git repository simply go to https://github.com/BrightstarDB/BrightstarDB and on the right-hand side of the page you will see a button labelled "Clone in Desktop".
 Click on that button to launch GitHub for Windows and start the process of cloning the repository.
 Once you have the cloned repository you can then use the GitHub for Windows GUI to select the branch you want to work with.